Clebmb/MHAddons/README.md

 - `MHTV`: live TV / IPTV addon
 - root dashboard: local launcher and status page for the full suite

+### *Upcoming Addons*
+ - MHSports
+ - MHMusic

-The goal of this repo is to let you run, develop, and manage all three addons together from one workspace.
+The goal of this repo is to let you run, develop, host, and manage all recommended MediaHoard addons together from one workspace.

 ## What’s In This Repo